+Belize provides a terrific introduction to neotropical birding.
 Belize has long enjoyed a reputation for unsurpassed natural beauty, with 570 bird species documented in a country just the size of Massachusetts.
 Two-thirds of Belize is covered in tropical forest, half of which is old growth primary forest, and home to howler monkeys, tapirs, anteaters, and the occasional lurking jaguar.
 The country is also full of mangrove communities, riparian lagoons, coral reefs, and outlying islands, home to bustling seabird colonies.
+And, it’s an easy destination to sample international travel.
+English speaking, rural and uncrowded, it’s also a quick flight from several USA hubs.

 Belize Audubon Society